History Of The Church

 14. Altar & Reredos

 Of Caen stone, and originally unpainted, the Altar and Reredos were installed in 1849.
 Hildred Harpin painted them in 1930 to a scheme devised by Frederick Etchells.
-The centre panel contains the figure of Christ, while the other from L to R are Mary Magdalene, St Peter, St Christopher and St Milburgha.
+The centre panel contains the figure of Christ, while the others from L to R are Mary Magdalene, St Peter, St Christopher and St Milburgha.

 Behind St Peter is the church, and behind St Milburgha is Ludlow town.